 American families and businesses are simply taxed too much.
 To protect jobs and encourage growth, we must keep our tax rates low as well as reform our overly complex tax code.

 Enacting Pro-Growth Tax Reform

-Plain and simple: our tax system is broken.
-It is a complicated mess that imposes burdensome paperwork on Michigan families and small businesses, rewards some while punishing others, and forces businesses to move overseas.
-I support comprehensive tax reform to create a system that is simple, efficient, and fair to all taxpayers.
-By enacting a pro-growth tax system, we can promote innovation and job creation in the private sector, help U.S. businesses compete on an even playing field with overseas competitors, and allow taxpayers to keep more of their hard-earned dollars.
+Plain and simple: our old tax system was broken.
+It was a complicated mess that imposes burdensome paperwork on Michigan families and small businesses, rewards some while punishing others, and forces businesses to move overseas.
+I long-supported comprehensive tax reform to create a system that is simple, efficient, and fair to all taxpayers.
+By enacting a pro-growth tax system, we can promote innovation and job creation in the private sector, help U.S. businesses compete on an even playing field with overseas competitors, and allow taxpayers to keep more of their hard-earned dollars

 Protecting Taxpayers from the IRS

 The Internal Revenue Service’s (IRS) targeting of conservative-leaning organizations was an outrageous abuse of power and undermines the public trust.
 No administration is above the law and we must ensure full public accountability and guarantee that American taxpayers are never the targets of their own government.
 The IRS also has an abysmal record on customer service.
 In 2015, only 38 percent of callers were able to reach an IRS representative frustrating families and businesses trying to navigate the tax code.
 To address both these issues, I supported a package of IRS reform bills.
 Several of these reforms – requiring IRS employees to respect the taxpayer bill of rights and firing employees who take politically motivated actions against taxpayers – were signed into law as part of the PATH Act in 2015.